Mark Pocan: Budget

 Pocan supports decreasing U.S. military spending.
 Pocan, Pramila Jayapal, and Barbara Lee attempted to reduce the size of the $740 billion National Defense Authorization Act for Fiscal Year 2021, but their motion was rejected 93–324.
 Jayapal and Pocan, the Congressional Progressive Caucus's co-chairs, said, "Every handout to Lockheed Martin or Northrop Grumman is money that could have been spent on ending the [COVID-19] pandemic, keeping small businesses afloat and staving off an economic meltdown."

 Economy

 Pocan has called himself an opponent of "corporate power" and corporations "that get too big".
 In March 2021, he criticized Amazon for its treatment of workers, including behavior he described as union busting and "mak[ing] workers urinate in water bottles".
 The company denied that delivery drivers were sometimes forced to urinate in bottles, but later recanted the statement and apologized to Pocan.

 In 2022, Pocan authored legislation to impose a moratorium on mergers and acquisitions in the food and agricultural sector.
 He supports reforms to federal agricultural commodity checkoff programs, including requiring that the programs publish budgets, be audited, and not contract with lobbyists or engage in anti-competitive practices.

 Foreign policy

-Israel–Palestine

-In July 2019, Pocan voted against a House resolution introduced by Representative Brad Schneider opposing the Global Boycott, Divestment, and Sanctions Movement targeting Israel.
-The resolution passed by a vote of 398–17.

-In May 2021, Pocan and representatives Rashida Tlaib and Alexandria Ocasio-Cortez drafted a resolution to block the sale of precision-guided weapons to Israel after the Biden administration approved the sale.

-After the April 2024 drone strikes on aid workers from World Central Kitchen, Pocan, James McGovern, Jan Schakowsky, Nancy Pelosi, and 36 other Democratic members of Congress wrote President Joe Biden an open letter urging him to reconsider planned arms shipments to the Israeli military.